 - I have many creative ideas, but I struggle to follow through.

-- I feel like I’m in constant transition.
+- My life feels like it’s in constant transition.

 - I have a scatter brain